hoseinlook/cpu-anomaly-detection-with-spark/README.md

 two  variables NORMAL_MEAN , NORMAL_STDDEV are mean of all data and standard deviation of all data in .env file you can change it.

+jar files will be cached in storage directory when you start spark_application with docker.

+just errors and warnings will be  printed in console. but all statuses will be in kafka.

 # Install